Leaky homes crisis: Juvenile sapwood

-A likely major contributing factor was the exhaustion of New Zealand's "First Rotation" (50-60 year old) Pinus radiata crop in the late 1980s, and the change to using short rotation 25-30 year old Pinus radiata at the same time.
+A likely major contributing factor was the exhaustion of New Zealand's "First Rotation" (50-60 year old) radiata pine crop in the late 1980s, and the change to using short rotation 25-30 year old radiata pine at the same time.
 Overseas studies of similar short-rotation produced juvenile sapwood had concluded it was so different from "normal" wood that it would be wise to treat it as though it were a completely different species.
-New methodologies to utilize the wood would have to be developed.
+New methodologies to utilise the wood would have to be developed.

 A crash research-project by the New Zealand Forest Research Institute to, amongst other objectives, attempt to identify how the new crop Radiata could safely be used in construction took place between 1995 and 1998.
 That project gave rise to many of the innovations and regulatory measures later implemented to attempt to allow for safe construction using juvenile sapwood including, notably, the rise of LVL and other laminated structural products.